jennihultman/MMB-117/QC and trimming.md

 After inspecting the output, it should be clear that we need to do some trimming.

+# Run Cutadapt to all of your files (see below option for batch job)

 Make a folder for the trimmed data (trimmed_data).

 Specify the adapter sequences that you want to trim after `-a` and `-A`.
 What is the difference with `-a` and `-A`?